 - Cognitive difficulties

-One of the most dangerous salvia risks is the possibility of injuring oneself due to the loss of control over body movements and functions.
-A user in such a situation also puts others in danger.
+The most dangerous Salvia divinorum effect is the possibility of injuring oneself due to the lack of control over body movements and functions.
+Although this is common, a user in such a situation also puts others in danger.
+Adverse reactions vary between abusers and are unpredictable.
+Note that even low doses may yield unpleasant side effects of Salvia.
+Because of this, a strict policy for the possession of this drug must be implemented.

 Long-Term Mental Adverse Reactions

-Salvia effects on the brain can prove to be quite dangerous, and more research is required to assess what it does to the brain in the long-term.
-According to the report in the International Journal of Neuropsychology, s.divinorum induces intense dissociative reactions, blocks external sensory perception, and modulates interoception of body ownership.
-As a result, an individual may experience specific mental side effects like:
+Salvinorin’s effects on the brain can prove to be quite dangerous, and more research is required to assess what it does to the brain in the long term.
+According to the report in the International Journal of Neuropsychology, S. Divinorum induces intense dissociative reactions, blocks external sensory perception, and modulates interoception of body ownership.

 - Psychological dependence